TonyChanhNguyen/ElasticLoadBalancerWithAmazonEKS/content/2-Prerequiste/2.4-createekscluster/_index.md

 pre : " <b> 2.4 </b> "
 ---

 In previous step, we installed necessary tools: awscli, kubectl and eksctl.
-Now, we will process to craete an Amazon EKS Cluster with managed Node Group as EC2 Instance.
+Now, we will process to create an Amazon EKS Cluster with managed Node Group as EC2 Instance.

 ### Create Amazon EKS Cluster.
 1. At Cloud9 terminal, execute the command the below to create an Amazon EKS Cluster.